How to Set Up a Live Camera Feed and Webcam Stream in 8 Steps

 - Start Streaming

-Why Use a Webcam Live Feed?
+Why Use a Live Camera Feed?

 A webcam live feed is a continuous live stream that is captured on a webcam.
 If you’re not familiar, a webcam is a digital camera meant to capture photos and videos when connected to a laptop or computer.